-"I'm not the person I was when I met him.
-I was outgoing, I had an education, I had a plan for my future."
+"I'm not the person I was when I met him."

 Gabrielle* is a 35-year-old mother of three American-born children.
 She met her husband, Albert*, through friends in their home country.
-After more than a year of dating, she became pregnant with their first child and moved to Philadelphia.
-She left her country, her family and friends and a stable and well-paying job with medical benefits.
-She was looking forward to starting a new life with him in a new country.
+When she became pregnant with their first child, she moved to Philadelphia to live with Albert.
+She left her home, her family and friends, and a stable job with medical benefits.
+She was looking forward to starting a new life with Albert in the United States.

 Gradually, Albert changed...

 Initially, Albert offered to sponsor her and help her become a permanent U.S. resident.
 Gabrielle was thrilled, as this would make it easier for her to find a job after having her first child.
 But gradually, Albert changed and he refused to sponsor her.
 He wouldn't allow her to get a driver's license, a car, or have a bank account.
 She couldn't apply for a job.
-He refused to provide medical insurance for her and their children.
-Things got worse when he even refused to take them for medical check-ups or emergency visits.
-The children had never been to the dentist or an eye doctor.
+He refused to provide health insurance for her and their children.
+Gabrielle sold her engagement ring in order to pay for their groceries, bills, and any emergencies that arose.

 Apart from verbal abuse, she was being physically assaulted.
 If they went out, he would punch her face and try to push her out of the car.
 Sometimes, he would purposely slam the car door on her hand.